Holidaydrills/holidaydrills-algos-and-datastructures/docs/algorithms/sort/BucketSort.md

 **recursive / non recursive**

 ## Short description
-* Assumption is that the input consists of values that are in the interval [0,1)
 * The n input values are distributed across these buckets
 * A function is applied to the values so they can be assigned to the buckets
-* The ideal way of assigning the values to the bucket is an equal distribution
+* The ideal way of assigning the values to the bucket is an equal distribution by the hash function

 **Algorithm:**

 * Create a helper array B[0..n-1] which holds the buckets (Lists)
 * Loop over the input array
-   * apply a function to the current value which tells in which bucket to place the value
+   * apply a hash function to the current value which tells in which bucket to place the value
    * add the value to the bucket in a sorted order (apply insertion sort so that it takes the proper place within the bucket)
 * At the end connect all buckets which are already sorted -> Output is a sorted array (List can be converted into an array)